xaviervia/redux-haiku/README.md

 connectedDeleteInServer(store)
 ```

+## Non-deterministic side-effects and alternative timelines

+Now, you might have realized that "time traveling" in the previous example is a little of a stretch: time travel is what we would get in the best case scenarios, that is, if all operation work perfectly the same every time.

+Now, that doesn't mean that redux-haiku fails at it's promise.
+The reality is that time traveling, exactly like in the movies, can take many forms:

+- Fixed timeline: events happened in a certain way, and going back to the past and rewinding to the future results in the same events happening again.
+The events are unchangeable.
+- Multiple universes: events happened in a certain way in our timeline, but by going back we don't really land into the same timeline but instead we create a new one starting at the point that we rewind to.
+When we start going forward from there however, the events can diverge from the original timeline, and we can get an alternate universe where everything looks slightly dissimilar yet its structure is the same.

+In the Multiple Universes timeline, we could get a failure when trying to create an article in the server, or a connection failure when trying to delete: whatever the issue, the resulting actions triggered by the side-effects would look different.
+This is a shame, but we could, actually, mitigate this: we simply need to react to failures by retrying until we succeed.
+The point is to achieve something the server-side folks call "eventual consistency" in which when going back and replaying, the resulting application state (that is, not just the redux store state but also including side-effects) eventually achieves the same state as it was in the main timeline at that particular point in time.
+Granted, there might be some ripples happening in the way (and it might be completely impossible if the side-effect relied on a service that went offline) but the fact that it's even possible to recover the entire application state deriving from the data in the store points to the resilience of this architecture, not to mention the fact that the implementation remains declarative and simple to understand and predictable within the margin of trust in the necessary services for the side-effects to occur.

 > Oh, and a final note: feature-wise, this is super alpha, because the underlying diffing library `object-difference` is not stable at all yet.
 Other than that it should be bug free.
 Still, you're welcome to use it in production: after all, you are very likely already compiling stage-0 babel code, which is not even standard yet, you naughty naughty kid.